Boundaries in Relationships: Why It Starts With Your Body

 What are boundaries in relationships, really?

+Think of boundaries like the membranes of a cell.
+Each one has a protective barrier that keeps toxins out, allows in nutrients, and filters out waste.
 Your personal boundaries in relationships work the same way.
 They protect you from emotional harm, allow in the experiences that nurture you, and filter out what no longer serves you.

 This isn’t about building walls.
 It’s about defining what’s okay with you and what’s not—so you feel safe enough for intimacy and connection.

 For me, this clicked when I realized I didn’t need to go to every social gathering.
-I used to force myself to show up, even if I was exhausted.
+I used to force myself to show up, even if I felt exhausted.
 When I finally let myself cancel plans just because I needed alone time, it felt like a radical act of self-respect.

 Why boundaries in relationships matter more than you think

 Many of us grew up in families with weak or non-existent boundaries.
-Add past childhood abuse or trauma, and we often carry deep patterns of boundary violations into adulthood.
+Add past childhood abuse or relational trauma, and we often carry deep patterns of boundary violations into adulthood.
 Without clear examples of healthy boundary-setting, we repeat cycles that leave us powerless, resentful, or emotionally drained.

 As a person who experienced childhood trauma, I didn’t know what boundaries were when I was a young adult.
 I gradually improved my capacity to set healthy boundaries throughout my healing journey.
 Nowadays, I know I can trust my boundaries—and that trust changes how I show up in every relationship.